JavierMtz5/ai_for_robotics/search/README.md

 This module uses Dynamic Programming to find the optimal policy for reaching a given goal state, when the motion of the robot is stochastic.
 The robot has a 50% chance of failure when moving forward, which would mean that the robot moves either rights or left.
 Because of the stochasticity of the Robot's motion, the robot should consider stochastic collisions when navigating very close to a wall, thus decreasing the value of those states.
+For the following example the cost of taking a step is 1, and the cost of a collision is 1000.
 The optimal policy returned by the algorithm, and the value of each state, are shown in the following images:

 <img src="../doc_images/search/stochastic_motion_policy.png" alt="drawing" width="600" height="450"/> <img src="../doc_images/search/stochastic_motion_values.png" alt="drawing" width="600" height="450"/>